craydata/SFMC-SQL-QueryEditor/README.md

-## Write a query to find subscribers who opened emails sent from the Marketing Cloud in the previous 30 days.
+## Query subscribers who opened emails sent from the Marketing Cloud in the previous 30 days.

 This query finds subscribers who opened an email in the last 30 days, regardless of how many sending jobs used that EmailID.
 Setting up this query starts with creating a target data extension to store the query's data output.
 Then, create the query, selecting the data extension you created as the target data extension.